himuracesar/Asteroids/README.md

 Objective
 -----------------------------
 This project was developed in 2009 with the objective to only learn C++ and OpenGL.
 The OpenGL version is 2.x or maybe 3.
-It uses the fixed pipeline yet and it doesn't have shaders.
+It uses the fixed rendering pipeline yet and it doesn't have shaders.

 Sadly I can't upload one assets due to copyright.
 So you have to replace it.

 The names of the file is:
 - menu.ogg

 How to play
 -----------------------------